 With community-based parking, Bosch is introducing a product that requires expertise from various Bosch divisions.
 Obviously, it calls for competence in vehicle sensors, and data processing and communications technology are equally important.
 In CbP, these and even more areas come together to create an interdisciplinary team under the umbrella of the Connected Parking unit.
 Its associates are spread over five different locations throughout Germany – there is even an office in Silicon Valley.

 The car-sharing business in particular is frantically searching for new offerings that can win customers and put car sharing on an even firmer footing.
-AVP offers car sharing users a way to have cars delivered to their door, and makes returning them easier.
+Automated valet parking offers car sharing users a way to have cars delivered to their door, and makes returning them easier.
 The result is no more long distances to walk, and no long waiting times.

 Parking is one of the most tiresome aspects of driving.
 The connected parking team creates extra benefit for drivers and enables automakers to offer truly relevant services to their customers, using existing vehicle technology (such as ultrasonic sensors, electrical steering, etc.) and without having to invest much in development.
 It makes parking easier.
 Besides increasing customer loyalty, it's also a way to for automakers to introduce new business models.

 In Ludwigsburg, Germany, developers from disparate Bosch units are working together to make parking difficulties a thing of the past.
 This brings them into contact with completely new customers.